brandonsides/grundfunken/README.md

         - a function `order(s wellOrder) ordinal`, where wellOrder is a type representing a [well-order](https://en.wikipedia.org/wiki/Well-order), which returns the ordinal
-        - a function `ordered(t type, cmp func(a t, b t) bool)` which returns a well-ordering of the elements of a given type given
+        - a function `ordered(t type, cmp func(a t, b t) bool)` which returns a well-ordering of the elements of a given type, given a comparison function over elements of that type.

 By 2550, Phonk is slated to support the following features: